Lifetime of bimerons and antibimerons in two-dimensional magnets: APPENDIX A: THEORETICAL DETAILS

 Our first-principles calculations were performed using the \textsc{Fleur} code \cite{fleurv26} based on the full-potential linearized augmented plane wave method (FLAPW).
 We used local density approximation in the parametrization for exchange-correlation functionals of Vosko, Wilk, and Nusair \cite{vosko1980accurate}.
 The CGT/FGT heterostructure consists of 1 monolayer of CGT coated by 1 monolayer of FGT.
 The in-plane lattice constants of CGT and FGT are 6.93 \AA~and 4.00 \AA, respectively.
 A $(1 \times 1)$ CGT unit cell was matched to a $(\sqrt{3} \times \sqrt{3})$ FGT cell by fixing the FGT lattice constant.
 The CGT lattice is slightly stretched by about 0.15\% by forming the CGT/FGT interface.
 To describe the vdW distance between CGT and FGT accurately, we also included in our calculations vdW interactions using semi-empirical dispersion corrections (DFT-D3) as formulated by Grimme \cite{grimme2010consistent}.
 The interlayer vdW distance was found to be 3.78 \AA, indicating a rather weak interlayer interaction.
 To treat the on-site correlation properly, we applied LDA+$U$ with $U_{\text{eff}} = 0.5$ eV for CGT, close to the one used in Ref. \cite{gong2017discovery}, reproducing the correct experimental magnetic ground state.
 In contrast, we have not considered the Hubbard $U$ correction for FGT since LDA yields a better magnetic moment for the Fe atom closer to the experimental one, as previously pointed out in Refs. \cite{Zhuang2016,deng2018gate}.

-To obtain the pair-wise Heisenberg exchange and DMI constants required for the atomistic spin model (Eq.~(\ref{eq:energy_model})), we have performed spin spiral calculations via DFT \cite{Kurz2004,Heide2009,dupe2014tailoring}.
+To obtain the pair-wise Heisenberg exchange and DMI constants required for the atomistic spin model [cf. Eq.~(\ref{eq:energy_model})], we have performed spin spiral calculations via DFT \cite{Kurz2004,Heide2009,dupe2014tailoring}.
 A spin spiral is characterized by a wave vector $\mathbf{q}$, and the spin at lattice site $\textbf{r}_i$ is given by $\mathbf{m}_i=(\cos(\mathbf{q}\cdot \mathbf{r}_i),\sin(\mathbf{q}\cdot \mathbf{r}_i),0)$.
 The energy dispersion neglecting SOC, $E_{\text{ss}}(\V{q})$, is calculated via the {\tt FLEUR} code in the scalar-relativistic approximation based on the generalized Bloch theorem \cite{Kurz2004}.
 The Heisenberg exchange constants are obtained by fitting the self-consistently converged homogeneous flat spin spiral dispersions without SOC, $E_{\text{ss}}(\V{q})$

-Here, $\sigma$ labels the coordination shell, and the index $j$ runs over the symmetry–equivalent neighbors within shell $\sigma$.
+Here, $\sigma$ labels the coordination shell, and the index $j$ runs over the symmetry-equivalent neighbors within shell $\sigma$.
 The vectors $\mathbf{r}_{j}$ connect a reference magnetic site to its neighbors, such that all $|\mathbf{r}_{j}|$ are equal within a given shell.
 The parameters $J_{\sigma}$ denote the corresponding shell–resolved exchange constants.

 The DMI contribution to the dispersion, $E_{\rm DMI}(\mathbf{q})$, is computed within first-order perturbation theory \cite{Heide2009} as follows

 where $\psi_{\mathbf{k} \nu}$ denotes scalar-relativistic spin-spiral eigenstates (without SOC), and $n_{\mathbf{k} \nu}$ is the occupation number of the eigenstate $\psi_{\mathbf{k} \nu}$.
 The total energies in Eq.~(\ref{dft1}) and Eq.~(\ref{dft2}) are then mapped to the last term of Eq.~(\ref{eq:energy_model}) in order to obtain exchange and DMI constants in arbitrary NN.